gitter-badger/ocpy/README.md

 ## Python: Setup
-The python package directory `ocpaccess` must be in the same directory as your python code that uses it.
+The python package directory `ocpy` must be in the same directory as your python code that uses it.

 ## Python: Usage
-The python script `ocp_access.py` contains a function called `get_data`.
-This is usable from your code: Simply copy this file into your project directory and add `import ocp_access` to the list of python imports.

-You can now use the function `ocp_access.get_data()` to retrieve data from the OCP servers.
+You can use the function `ocpy.access.get_data()` to retrieve data from the OCP servers.

 | Argument | Required | Description |
 |----------|----------|-------------|